joaoag/tic-tac-toe/README.md

 # Introduction
 This program allows two players to play tic-tac-toe on the command line.

+# To-do
+* Add intro announcement explaining rules and how user input maps to cells
+* Optimise checking for a win.
+It currently loops over every possible winning sequence, which is inefficient as many are mutually exclusive.
+* Utilise [coverage.py](https://coverage.readthedocs.io/en/7.1.0/) to improve tests
+* Add fixtures that return instantiated classes for class unit tests to reduce repetition
+* Consider whether `@dataclass` decorator could reduce boilerplate (particularly getters and setters) without reducing usability

 # Local development
 This section tells you how to...
 * create and activate a virtual environment to run the code in